‘General Hospital’ Spoilers: Hayden And Brad Cause Nightmares For Finn

 Roxie The Lizard Update

-General Hospital spoilers also reveal we’ll soon see a new Roxie in Finn’s life.
+General Hospital spoilers also reveal that viewers will soon see a new Roxie in Finn’s life.
 Michael Easton revealed in a recent interview the bearded dragon that played Roxie passed away and they had to do a reptilian recast.
 Pay close attention to upcoming episodes of General Hospital and maybe you’ll notice the brand new lizard in Finn’s life.

 This week on GH, Finn could lose his love and his job if both Hayden and Brad get their way.
-We’ll see what happens with these latest General Hospital spoilers.
+Fans will see what happens with these latest General Hospital spoilers.

 MONDAY ON #GH… "If you're looking for absolution, you've come to the wrong place!" pic.twitter.com/UpntyNfLgy